Combat Hair Loss with PRP (Platelet Rich Plasma Therapy)

 Not only does it have a healing effect when injuries occur but are also used in various anti-aging procedures (Vampire-Procedures).
 Micro-Needling and Injections to the face and neck (with PRP) are performed to increase circulation and stimulate collagen production.

-PRP Therapy can be a stand-alone procedure to slow down genetic hair loss (male pattern baldness) in men.
-PRP Therapy can be ideal for stress-induced hair loss in women and/or thinning caused by hormonal issues.
-There are no wounds created; only a tiny needle is used to treat the areas that show evidence of thinning.
+PRP Therapy can be a stand-alone procedure to slow down genetic hair loss (male pattern baldness) in men and women.
+PRP Therapy can also be ideal for stress-induced hair loss.

-PRP Therapy for Hair Loss can be especially beneficial, in conjunction with FUE Hair Transplantation and is also often suggested for men under 35.
-There is a chance that the rate of hair loss slows down, and in some cases, the follicle produces hairs with larger hair shaft diameters, and thus it appears as though the hair has grown back.
+PRP Therapy for Hair Loss can be especially beneficial, in conjunction with Neograft FUE Hair Transplantation as the PRP can improve the healing process of the transplanted hair and also increase survival of the implanted hair grafts.
+PRP is also often suggested for men under 35.
+There is a chance that the rate of hair loss in genetic cases can slow down, and in some cases, the follicle produces hairs with larger hair shaft diameters, and thus it appears as though the hair has grown back completely.

 What about Traction Alopecia?
 Can PRP Therapy help?

-Traction Alopecia is a cause of hair loss in women (men) wearing tight hairstyles and weave over an extended period of time.
-Traction Alopecia is caused by constant pulling on the hair follicles.
-This can cause permanent damage to the hair follicles.
-Sometimes PRP Therapy can help stimulate those dormant hair follicles and cause them to grow healthy hair again.
-If the PRP Therapy is not effective even after multiple treatments, Dr. Slater will re-evaluate the patient and may suggest FUE hair restoration as an option.
-This decision depends largely on the donor site.
-If the hair follicles on the back of the head were not damaged and contain good density, the FUE Hair Transplant could be the answer.
-FUE Hair Restoration is offered at Buckhead Hair Restoration, also known as ATL Hair Clinic.
+Traction Alopecia is hair loss is caused by constant pulling on the hair follicles by wearing tight hairstyles, ponytails, wigs, braids and weave over an extended period of time.
+The pulling on the hair follicles can cause permanent damage to the hair follicles and in some cases, PRP Therapy can help stimulate those dormant hair follicles and cause them to grow healthy hair again.
+If the PRP Therapy is not effective even after multiple treatments, Dr. Slater will re-evaluate the course of action and he may suggest a combination of medications, supplements, light therapy and Neograft Hair Transplantation as a last but permanent solution.
+This decision depends largely on the donor site and the patient’s budget.
+If the hair follicles on the back of the head were not damaged and contain healthy and dense hair, Neograft could be the answer.
+Neograft Hair Restoration is offered at Buckhead Hair Restoration by Dr. Slater’s professional Hair Restoration Team.

-Most candidates seeking Hair Loss Solutions could benefit from PRP Therapy, Hair loss medications, hair supplements and hair growth products.
-Sometimes Hormonal Imbalance can cause hair loss (mostly in women), in which case Dr. Slater can help.
-Read more about our method of natural hormone replacement therapy.
+Most candidates seeking Hair Loss Solutions can benefit from PRP Therapy, hair loss medications, hair supplements, light therapy, and hair growth products.
+Sometimes Hormonal Imbalance can cause hair loss (mostly in women), in which case Dr. Slater can assist by implementing natural hormone replacement therapy.

-The PRP can be included as a part of the FUE hair restoration procedure as it is exceptionally good at helping the new grafts heal into their new location.
+PRP can be included as a part of a Neograft Hair Transplant.
+Platelet Rich Plasma can be exceptionally effective at helping the new grafts heal into their new location.
 Medical studies have consistently shown that this additional treatment increases the growth and density of the transplanted hair.
-The PRP acts in a manner, not unlike fertilizer for your lawn.
-When used in conjunction with FUE hair restoration PRP is injected several weeks prior to the scheduled Hair Transplant, so that when the grafts are placed, a higher-than-normal level of the body’s “Own Healing Cells” (Growth-Factors) are present, which can enhance the graft yield, hair density, and final cosmetic appearance.
+PRP acts in a manner, not unlike fertilizer for your lawn.
+When used in conjunction with any Hair Transplant.
+The body’s own growth-factors are present, which can enhance the graft yield, hair density, and final appearance of the newly transplanted hair.

 How Does PRP Therapy Work?

-The treatment is done in our office.
-It requires preparing a small amount of the patient’s blood.
-The blood is then placed into our centrifuge and spun down into a potent serum (derived from the separation of white and red blood cells, and platelet-rich plasma) to help initiate cellular regeneration within your scalp.
-Dr. Monte Slater gently administers a local anesthetic to completely numb the scalp treatment area before the PRP procedure.
-The scalp is then injected with PRP, and no general anesthesia is needed.
-The PRP can be administered via a series of injections over the recipient areas of the scalp.
-How a patient responds to the procedure can vary from person to person, and will depend on the intrinsic healing ability of one’s body.
-Individuals receiving PRP therapy can exhibit improvement after about 2 or 3 months and the treatment can be repeated depending on the level of response.
-Dr. Slater determines the exact treatment plan, only after careful diagnosis of the hair loss cause.
-He may suggest combination treatments with hair care products, supplements and hair transplantation.
+The treatment is performed in our private office suites.
+The procedure involves preparing a small amount of the patient’s blood.
+The blood is then placed into our centrifuge and spun down into a potent serum that is derived from the separation of white and red blood cells.
+The Platelet Rich Plasma can help initiate cellular regeneration within a short period of time.
+Dr. Monte Slater gently administers a local anesthetic to completely numb the area to be treated.
+The scalp is then injected with PRP.
+The PRP can be administered via a series of injections or by micro-needling the areas of hair loss.
+The success of the procedure varies from patient to patient and will depend on the intrinsic healing ability of one’s body.

 AS SEEN ON “THE DOCTORS” PRP & HAIR LOSS